casey-barr/casey-barr.github.io/_drafts/kannada-mnist-cnn.md

 tags:   [kaggle, AI, machine-learning, MNIST, neural-net, CNN, convolutional-neural-net, swish]
 ---

-# Using a Convolutional Neural Net to Swish the Kannada MNIST challenge
+# Using a Convolutional Neural Net to Swish the Kannada MNIST Challenge

 I recently entered the [Kannada MNIST Challenge](https://www.kaggle.com/c/Kannada-MNIST) on Kaggle, which is a computer vision problem based on a derivative of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) that is extremely popular in intro to machine learning tutorials.

 Kannada is a language spoken predominantly by people of Karnataka in southwestern India.
 The language has roughly 45 million native speakers and is written using the Kannada script.
 The dataset is a collection of handwritten digits, like MNIST, with the goal of the competition being to design and train a model that accurately recognizes and classifies them accordingly.

-This notebook will be a documentation of the model I made, using Keras, with some insight into the custom activation function I decided to use in some of the layers called ['swish'](https://arxiv.org/pdf/1710.05941.pdf).
+This notebook will be a documentation of the model I made, using Keras, with some insight into the custom activation function I decided to use in some of the layers called ['Swish'](https://arxiv.org/pdf/1710.05941.pdf).
 I originally ran this in a Kaggle notebook, but will leave a link to both the code on my [github](___) and a [Google Colab notebook](___).
 ________

 To begin, I imported the standard Python packages `numpy` and `pandas`, and then `tensorflow` and checked that my notebook was connected to the GPU.